Galaxy growth by merging in the nearby universe: Method

-Where $V_c$ is the average orbital velocity for a galaxy from the imaging sample around a more massive blue galaxy from the spectroscopic sample, see equation (\ref{eq:velocity_red}).
-The dashed lines in Figures~\ref{fig:growthred} and \ref{fig:growthblue} as a function of the mass ratio $M_i/M_s$ show the unrealistically high merger-rate assumption of all possible mergers taking place within one orbital time.
+where we assume $M_s > M_i$.
+The solid lines in Figures~\ref{fig:growthred} and \ref{fig:growthblue} as a function of the mass ratio $M_i/M_s$ show the merger rate under assumption of \cite{kitzbichler08a}.
 The total fractional accretion rate is the area under each curve.

-The Chandrasekhar approximation to dynamical friction is longer than the dynamical time by a factor roughly equal to the ratio of the mass of the heavier galaxy to the lighter one.
-This approximation may actually be an underestimate of the total merger time found in explicit $N$-body simulations \citep{Boylan-Kolchin07a}, which serves to strengthen the interpretation of our merger rate estimates as upper limits.
-For our case, the approximation becomes
+For the assumption of $t_{BT,i}$ from \cite{Binney87a}, $t_{BT,i}$ is longer than the rbital merger time $t_{orbit}$ by a factor roughly equal to the ratio of the stellar masses \citep{Binney87a, Masjedi08a}:

 where we assumed $M_s > M_i$.
-The solid lines in Figures~\ref{fig:growthred} and \ref{fig:growthblue} as a function of the mass ratio $M_i/M_s$ show the more realistic assumption of all possible mergers taking place within one dynamical friction time, and the total fractional accretion rate is the area under the curves.
+The dashed lines in Figures~\ref{fig:growthred} and \ref{fig:growthblue} as a function of the mass ratio $M_i/M_s$ show the merger rate under assumption of all possible mergers taking place within one dynamical friction time \citep{Binney87a, Masjedi08a}, and the total fractional accretion rate is the area under the curves.

 We integrate the mass accretion rate from mergers over all imaging subsamples and find the total fractional accretion rate ($\hhGyr$) of all the main galaxies.
-This is shown with dashed lines (for $t_{orbit}$) and solid lines (for $t_{DF,i}$) in Figure~\ref{fig:growth1}.
+This is shown with solid lines (for $t_{KW,i}$) and dashed lines (for $t_{BT,i}$) in Figure~\ref{fig:growth1}.
+Please note that the errors from merger time are shown in this figure.

-Table \ref{tab:data1} shows the total fractional accretion rates of all the 20 spectroscopic subsamples for both the orbital time-scale assumption and the dynamical friction time-scale assumption.
+Table \ref{tab:data1} shows the total fractional accretion rates of all the 20 spectroscopic subsamples for both the assumption of $t_{merge,i} = t_{KW,i}$ and the assumption of $t_{merge,i} = t_{BT,i}$.